-The following list contains links to the most relevant documents and software for the ATtiny1627 Curiosity Nano Board:
+The following list contains links to the most relevant documents and software for the PIC18F57Q43 Curiosity Nano Board:

 - MPLAB® X IDE MPLAB X IDE is a software program that runs on a PC (Windows®, Mac OS®, Linux®) to develop applications for Microchip microcontrollers and digital signal controllers.
-It is called an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - Atmel Studio Free IDE for the development of C/C++ and assembler code for microcontrollers. - IAR Embedded Workbench® for AVR® This is a commercial C/C++ compiler that is available for AVR microcontrollers.
-There is a 30-day evaluation version as well as a 4 KB code-size-limited kick-start version available from their website. - MPLAB® Code Configurator MPLAB Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Atmel START Atmel START is an online tool that hosts code examples, helps the user to select and configure software components, and tailor your embedded application in a usable and optimized manner. - Microchip Sample Store Microchip sample store where you can order samples of devices. - MPLAB Data Visualizer MPLAB Data Visualizer is a program used for processing and visualizing data.
-The Data Visualizer can receive data from various sources such as serial ports and on-board debugger's Data Gateway Interface, as found on Curiosity Nano and Xplained Pro boards. - Studio Data Visualizer Studio Data Visualizer is a program used for processing and visualizing data.
-The Data Visualizer can receive data from various sources such as serial ports, on-board debugger's Data Gateway Interface as found on Curiosity Nano and Xplained Pro boards, and power data from the Power Debugger.

-- Microchip PIC® and AVR® Examples Microchip PIC and AVR Device Examples is a collection of examples and labs that use Microchip development boards to showcase the use of PIC and AVR device peripherals. - Microchip PIC® and AVR® Solutions Microchip PIC and AVR Device Solutions contains complete applications for use with Microchip development boards, ready to be adapted and extended. - ATtiny1627 Curiosity Nano website Kit information, latest user guide and design documentation. - ATtiny1627 Curiosity Nano on Microchip Direct Purchase this kit on Microchip Direct.
+It is called an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - MPLAB® Code Configurator MPLAB Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - · Microchip Sample Store Microchip sample store where you can order samples of devices. - MPLAB Data Visualizer MPLAB Data Visualizer is a program used for processing and visualizing data.
+The Data Visualizer can receive data from various sources such as serial ports and on-board debugger's Data Gateway Interface, as found on Curiosity Nano and Xplained Pro boards. - Microchip PIC® and AVR Examples Microchip PIC and AVR Device Examples is a collection of examples and labs that use Microchip development boards to showcase the use of PIC and AVR device peripherals. - Microchip PIC® and AVR Solutions Microchip PIC and AVR Device Solutions contains complete applications for use with Microchip development boards, ready to be adapted and extended. - PIC18F57Q43 Curiosity Nano website Find schematics, design files, and purchase this kit. - PIC18F57Q43 Curiosity Nano on microchipDIRECT Purchase this kit on microchipDIRECT.